We’re an Affiliate

 This can be another cause for bad breath in dogs.
 However, in the case of diabetes, the smell is similar to the smell of a nail polish remover or acetone.
 Sometimes the smell is sweet and fruity, which can also be a symptom of diabetes.

 This may be the reason as well, if the smell is remarkably strong.
 Foul breath in dogs, combined with appetite loss, vomiting, yellowish color in the eyes and gums, can suggest liver disease.
 If you notice any of this, visit the vet for a checkup.

 It can cause the dog’s breath to smell like urine.
 This symptom together with changes in appetite and weight, urinating less or more and behavioral changes, indicate that there is something wrong with the kidneys.

 Just like in humans, when dogs get a cold, they get their sinuses stuffed up and breath trough their mouth instead of their nose.
 Breathing this way dries the mouth and causes bad breath in dogs.

 Problems of the stomach and the digestion may be the reason why your dog has bad breath.
-Sometimes, the enlargement of the esophagus can be the cause for bad breath in dogs.
+Sometimes, the can be the cause for bad breath in dogs.

 Sometimes Bad Dog Breath Isn’t a Health Issue